fpco/stackage-install/README.md

 in which case the second call may download some packages insecurely.
 I've opened [cabal issue #2566](https://github.com/haskell/cabal/issues/2566) about disabling downloading in cabal.

+The output from `cabal install --dry-run` doesn't actually give us information on which packages need to be downloaded, only the packages to be installed.
+This will be different in the case of local packages.
+Unfortunately, `cabal fetch` won't work for us either, since it accepts different arguments [see
+#2](https://github.com/fpco/stackage-install/issues/2).
+The compromise we have
+now is to just continue working in the presence of errors during download, though a more robust solution would be to check if one of the arguments refers to a local package.

 ## Why not fix cabal?